 Plant the Seed is a nonprofit program that shapes community and school gardens into outdoor classrooms to educate and empower under-resourced young people–building cultural connections, advancing economic justice and improving their overall health and wellbeing.
 We see sowing, preparing and sharing food as a powerful tool for starting cross-cultural conversations and growing together in community.

 Plant the Seed needs YOU to help grow a better world!
 We are always looking for volunteers to help with garden maintenance at each of our sites.
 We regularly post volunteer opportunities on this website and on our Facebook page.
-Please contact us using the form to the right if you are interested in working with us!
+Please sign up for our volunteer list using the form to the right!

 A Word from the Director

 Thank you for visiting our website and for your interest in our work!

 Plant the Seed is a non-profit that provides experiential environmental education through garden-based lessons to educate and empower under-resourced young people in Nashville, TN.
 With a firm belief in the ability of outdoor classrooms to build cultural connections, advance economic justice and improve the overall health and well-being of the communities we serve, we envision a food-secure Nashville, where young people, in particular, have regular access to fresh, local, culturally-relevant foods.
 Plant the Seed partners with public schools in various neighborhoods in Nashville, many of which are labeled “food deserts” or have a high percentage of food insecure residents.
 Plant the Seed has partnered with the Metro Nashville Public Schools Department of Early Learning Innovation to integrate original garden-based curriculum into the school day at three new preschools by facilitating garden lessons and managing the growing spaces.